andreafioraldi/qasan/README.md

 `./qasan --verbose ./program args...`

-Note that QASAN will not output meaningful stacktraces or error reports.
+Note that QASan will not output meaningful stacktraces or error reports.

 The reported errors show informaton about the QEMU host and so they are not useful for debugging, I suggest to use Valgrind instead.